Click on the headings (below) to access information quickly

 See Pool Fencing and Pools: Swimming Pools, Spa Pools and Portable Pools (FAQ’s)

 Territorial Authority (TA)

 Timeframes for Building Consents

-A Building Consent Authority must process a Building Consent application within 20 working days.
-However, the clock can stop to request further information and will start again once the building officer is satisfied that the information has been supplied.
+- Processing: A Building Consent Authority must process a Building Consent application within 20 working days.
+However, the clock can stop to request further information and will start again once the building officer is satisfied that the information has been supplied and is sufficient.